Dashboard Guide

 Temporarily disable keys without deleting:

-1. Find your key in Proxy (BYOK)
+1. Find your key in API Keys (BYOK)

 2. Click the toggle switch